 Face coverings and Public Health Sudbury & Districts instructions

-Currently in effect: In accordance with the Ontario legislation, all persons responsible for a business or an organization that is currently open in the area served by PHSD must have a policy in place to ensure that no one is permitted to enter or remain in an enclosed public space unless they are wearing a face covering.
+Currently in effect: In accordance with the Ontario legislation, all persons responsible for a business or an organization that is currently open in the area served by Public Health Sudbury & Districts must have a policy in place to ensure that no one is permitted to enter or remain in an enclosed public space (public indoor spaces) unless they are wearing a face covering.
 This includes public transit.
 Exemptions to wearing face-coverings include medical exemptions and employees in a non-public area where 2 meters (6 feet) distance can be maintained.
 They must also have a policy in place for enclosed employee spaces to ensure physical distancing or face coverings, where physical distancing is not possible, among other responsibilities.
 Exemptions to wearing a face covering apply, for example due to medical conditions or age.
 No proof is required for exemption.
 For more information about face coverings and exemptions read our frequently asked questions.
 Learn more about these instructions in our letter to employers (322 KB, PDF).